hillad3/PlayoffFantasyFootball_2023_2024/README.md

 # R_NFL_Playoff_Fantasy_HelpeR
 A collection of R-language scripts for setting up and managing an NFL Playoff Fantasy contest.

+# About
+- Playoff Fantasy Football is an elimination based version of Fantasy Football.
+Each contestant will create a roster (or multiple rosters) that will be locked and scored each week through the playoffs (including the Super Bowl).
+No changes are made once the roster is submitted.
+Scoring is similar to standard Fantasy Football types of rules.
+- Spread the word: The more participants, the larger the prizes.

 # Rules
-- The buy in is $25.
 - Prizes will be awarded to the top 5 scoring entries.
-- Spread the word: The more participants, the larger the prizes.
   - Actual prize amount will be announced wildcard weekend as prizes are dependent on number of paid participants.
-- You pick your own team using the designated 'Signup Roster.xlsx'.
+- Pick your own team using the 'Signup Roster.xlsx' in the Forms folder.
   - Rosters may only consist of 1 PLAYER from each team that is in the playoffs for a total of 14 players (including a Defensive / Special Teams).
   - You must pick players from the following positions:
     - Quarterback, QB: 3